 In FOOTNOTE 3, The Razor's Edge: True or False the following is presented:

 "In Razor's Edge Notes as well as found in the novel, it is stated that Darrell was wounded twice in the war.
-The nature of those wounds are not discussed, nor did my spiritual guide and Mentor ever mention any such wounds.
+The nature of those wounds are not discussed, and ony a few times did my spiritual guide and Mentor ever mention any such wounds.
 However --- and I discuss this elsewhere -- Maugham, being the ambulance driver he was, the wounds could have played a role in the two meeting in the first place.
 When I asked my mentor about scars I saw on his shoulder one day, he simply replied, 'Jousting with dragons.'
 Later I would figure out he meant the giant hydrogen filled airships called Zeppelins."(source)

 ON THE RAZOR'S